Multi-cultural, Multi-ethnic Jews

 Stone Family

 Without pressure, we invite you (whether you are Jewish or not) to enjoy our programs and classes.
 Adult learning activities occur throughout the year and include weekly study sessions, monthly brunches or book groups, evening programs and Shabbat seminars.
-We invite you to learn more about upcoming Adult learning opportunities or to contact Rabbi Julia Weisz who coordinates our Adult Learning.
+We invite you to learn more about upcoming Adult learning opportunities or to contact Rabbi Lana Zilberman Soloway, who coordinates our Adult Learning.

 Educating Children

-You may be especially interested in our Mishpacha Family Alternative Learning Program.
+You may be especially interested in our Mishpacha MeetUp – Alternative Learning Program.
 (Mishpacha means “family” in Hebrew.)
-An alternative to our wonderful Monday-Wednesday drop-off Religious School, our Mishpacha program allows parents and children to study together twice monthly on Sunday mornings.
-Often adults spend time alone with Rabbi Kipnes while children learn in multi-grade groupings with our fine faculty.
+An alternative to our wonderful Tuesday-Wednesday drop-off Religious School, our Mishpacha MeetUp program allows parents and children to study together on Sunday mornings.
+Often, adults spend time alone with our Rabbis, while children learn in multi-grade groupings with our fine faculty.
 Everyone learns the same material at age-appropriate levels.
-Then parents and children interact through projects, games, trials and round robin activities to explore the beauty of Judaism.
+Then, parents and children interact through projects, games, trials, and round-robin activities to explore the beauty of Judaism.
 This program is especially helpful for multicultural/multiethnic/multiracial families as you seek to learn more about being Jewish and figure out how to support your Jewish child(ren)’s spiritual education.

-We invite you to learn more about Mensch-ify (family learning)Kesher, and HUB (our new teen program).
-Feel free to speak with Rabbi Julia Weisz who oversees them all.
+We invite you to learn more about Kesher and Makom and our Mishpacha MeetUp – Alternative Learning Program.
+Feel free to speak with Rabbi Lana Zilberman Soloway, who oversees them all.

 Skip to content